 We stopped for a while and ate some lunch.
 The rain sort of stopped, but we couldn’t help being wet as there was also mist churned up by Kennedy Falls.

-The rain stopped completely on our walk back, so I had a chance to document some of the amazing trees, fungi, moss and mould!
+The rain stopped completely on our walk back, so I had a chance to document some of the amazing trees, fungi, moss and mold!
 Most of the forest is new growth, but there are so many MASSIVE old stumps left from the logging over the last few hundred years.
 Most of them were chopped down so long ago that they have a few new trees growing out of the stumps!
 If not, they’ve been chewed by animals, or partly weathered away.

 We had another good look at the big cedar on the way back.
 It looks even nicer when you don’t have rain on your face as you stare upwards.